 My "Torn Fabric" Rag Wreath is so much fun to make!
 It's an easy craft that you can "lay down" and "pick up" again without reading a pattern!
-My wreath is made mainly of lightweight denim and chambray, but any woven fabrics will do.
+My wreath is made mainly of lightweight denim and chambray, but any lightweight woven fabrics will do.
 Happy Crafting!

 Materials: